Florida Renters Insurance

 Miami & South Florida

 High-rise apartments face hurricane risk and potential building damage.
 Theft rates are higher in urban areas.
-Renters insurance averages $15-$25/month and protects your belongings during hurricanes and break-ins.
+Renters insurance can help protect your belongings during covered hurricane, theft, fire, or liability claims.

 Tampa & Gulf Coast

 Hurricane season brings storm surge and wind damage risks.
 Many landlords require renters insurance.
-Affordable coverage ($12-$20/month) protects against hurricane losses and liability claims.
+Coverage should be checked for personal property, liability, loss of use, and any landlord requirement.

 Jacksonville Renters